nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

     * When :kconfig:`CONFIG_CAF_BLE_USE_LLPM` is disabled, the device will use only standard Bluetooth LE connection parameters with the lowest available connection interval of 7.5 ms.

       If the LLPM is disabled and more than 2 simultaneous Bluetooth connections are supported (:kconfig:`CONFIG_BT_MAX_CONN`), you can set the value for :kconfig:`CONFIG_SDC_MAX_CONN_EVENT_LEN_DEFAULT` to ``2500``.
-      With this value, the nRF Desktop central is able to exchange the data with up to 3 Bluetooth LE peripherals during every 7.5-ms connection interval.
+      With this value, the nRF Desktop central is able to exchange the data with up to 3 Bluetooth LE peripherals during every 7.5 ms connection interval.
       Using the value of ``3000`` for more than 2 simultaneous Bluetooth LE connections will result in a lower HID input report rate.

 .. _nrf_desktop_bluetooth_guide_modules: